KTH/kth-node-cosmos-db/README.md

 ### Wrap mongoose model

-When defining a mongoose model dont forget to wrap the model before exporting it.
+When defining a mongoose model don't forget to wrap the model before exporting it.

 This allows the db to use retry functionality when Error 'Too many requests'.